rohitect/kraven-spring-boot-starter/README.md

 ### Time-Saving Features for Developers
 - **Auto-Generated Request Bodies**: No more guessing the correct JSON structure
-- **Global Authentication**: Set authentication once and use it across all API calls
 - **Live Streaming**: Watch Kafka messages arrive in real-time as your system processes them
 - **Export Options**: Export API definitions to Postman or as cURL commands
 - **Targeted Postman Exports**: Export specific endpoint groups to Postman collections for focused testing